amari97/reddit_network/index.markdown

 This second class of communities differ from the first one by having a higher level of negative interactions.
 The theory of balance is not at all applicable here in general.

-All communities of this class have an underrepresentation of thr _the friend of my friend is my friend_ type of interaction and an overrepresentation of the counterintuitive _the enemy of my enemy is my enemy type of interaction_.
+All communities of this class have an underrepresentation of the _friend of my friend is my friend_ type of interaction and an overrepresentation of the counterintuitive _the enemy of my enemy is my enemy_ type of interaction.
 This is probably due to the polemic nature of these categories and the possible complexity of the realtionships between the subreddits in such communities.
 The social theories presented here such as balance are mainly based on binary simplistic classification of relations as one of either friendship or animosity.
 Thus given the aforementioned complexity they should not be expected to hold for these communities, which is the result we find as neither status or balance hold for any of these communities.

 <div style="text-align:center"><h3 id="non-community"><i>Non-community</i> clusters</h3></div>